lawrennd/old_talks/_uq/includes/emukit-experimental-design.md

 \notes{Note that Gaussian processes are also characterized by hyperparameters, for example in the exponentiated quadratic case we have $\paramVector = \left\{ \alpha, \ell, \dataStd^2 \right\}$ for the scale of the covariance, the lengthscale and the noise variance.
 Here, for simplicitly we will keep these hyperparameters fixed.
 However, we will usually either optimize or sample these hyperparameters using the marginal loglikelihood of the GP.

 In this module we've focussed on Gaussian processes, but we could also use any other model that returns a mean $\mu(\inputVector)$ and variance $\sigma^2(\inputVector)$ on an arbitrary input points $\inputVector$ such as Bayesian neural networks or random forests.
-In Emukit these different models can be used by defining a new `ModelWrapper`.}
+In Emukit these different models can also be used by defining a new `ModelWrapper`.

+Here we're going to wrap a GPy model.}

 \setupcode{import GPy
 from emukit.model_wrappers.gpy_model_wrappers import GPyModelWrapper}

+\notes{Now we set up the covariance function for the GPy model, initialising it with a lengthscale, $\ell=0.08$, and a variance, $\alpha=20$.}

 \code{kern = GPy.kern.RBF(1, lengthscale=0.08, variance=20)
 gpy_model = GPy.models.GPRegression(X_init, Y_init, kern, noise_var=1e-10)